Current testing methodology is v1.2

 For a relaxed position of wrists and forearms

 The Microsoft Sculpt keyboard has a lovely low profile, and excellent comfort and is excellent for those suffering from tendonitis or RSI symptoms.
-I have now purchased 3 of these – one for work, home, and now a Bluetooth model.
+I have now purchased 3 of these – one for work and two for home.

 I find it such a relief from my symptoms and while it might take some practice to get used to it it, the effort is so worth it in the end.